why you should use a rules engine

 If you have tag soup, you're doing it wrong.
 All of the things I described above are state, or semantically useful information.
 With the exception of hiding information from those who are not allowed to see it, there is absolutely no reason not to render just about everything and use CSS rules to hide and otherwise transform the page based on the current situation.
 Here's an example:

-<div id="product" class="user${userRole} ${forSale ? '' : 'notForSale'} ${hasErrors ? 'error' : ''}">
+<div id="product" class="user${userRole} ${forSale ? '' : 'notForSale'} ${hasErrors ? 'error' : ''}">And you have CSS rules like so:

 <div class="errors">